mbtproject/mbt/doc/mbt_apply_head.md

-## mbt apply local
+## mbt apply head

-Apply the manifest of current workspace
+Apply the manifest of the commit pointed by current head

 ### Synopsis

-Apply the manifest of current workspace
+Apply the manifest of the commit point by current head

-This command is useful for testing pending changes in workspace.

 ```
-mbt apply local [flags]
+mbt apply head [flags]
 ```

 ### Options

 ```
-  -h, --help   help for local
+  -h, --help   help for head
 ```

 ### Options inherited from parent commands